 OK: We might get a tip from a short-seller or company critics.
 But then, it’s just as accurate to say stories come from anyone and anywhere, and as often as not, from a plain old hunch or long standing interest someone at SIRF has.
-Our policy on tips is unambiguous: We verify everything using publicly available documents and the tip has to be important enough that the average investor or observer would be interested.
+Our policy on tips is unambiguous: We verify everything using publicly available documents and the tip has to be important enough that the average investor or reader would be interested.
 Moreover, just because a tipper finds something interesting is no guarantee that we will.
 Ultimately, however, regardless of where a tip comes from, SIRF controls the decision to pursue a story and only we decide how and when the story is written.

 What is different about SIRF’s approach to reporting?

 Good reporting is hard work, bordering on obsession.
 We make no claim to having the franchise for it, but we do think we do more of it, line for line, than most other journalism outlets.
 For instance, we really, really closely scrutinize documents, build detailed spreadsheets, search footnotes and seek out experts to flesh out what something really means -- and tell us where we are wrong.
 We think this single-minded approach is increasingly rare these days given the huge workloads and time constraints investigative reporters in the mainstream media are under.

 For every story we publish you can be fairly confident that we’ve looked into a dozen more and dropped them, because we believe in accountability, not fitting the facts into a handy narrative.
 While we’re at it, in so far as we can, we leave the overtly political slant to others.
 Investigative reporting designed to amplify the policy views of one group at the expense of another is a truly unfortunate development and one we seek to avoid.